vanilla/docs/content/help/cloud/ssl.md

 {{% cloudfeature %}}

-{{% info %}}All Vanilla Cloud communities are automatically protected by SSL from the moment they are created, but things get a little more complicated when a [Custom Domain](/help/getting-started/custom-domain) is used.{{% /info %}}

 ## Setting up Custom SSL (https) with Vanilla Cloud

+All Vanilla Cloud communities are automatically protected by SSL from the moment they are created, but things get a little more complicated when a [Custom Domain](/help/getting-started/custom-domain) is used.

 We have partnered with Cloudflare to offer simple SSL certificate issuing services to our all of our customers.
 This means that we're able to issue SSL certificates for your community on your behalf.